Visit Logged

 • LNM: Off GIWW-East MM:124.5, Dauphin Island Wreck Light WR1 Destroyed

-SAFETY/AL – SANTA ROSA SOUND TO DAUPHIN ISLAND – PASS AUX HERONS/ATON/SEC MOB BNM 0441-25
+UPDATE/AL – SANTA ROSA SOUND TO DAUPHIN ISLAND – PASS AUX HERONS/ATON/SEC MOB BNM 0441-25 UPDATE-1

 united states coast guard

-1. DAUPHIN ISLAND WRECK LIGHT WR1 (LLNR 34190) AID IS REPORTED DESTROYED WITH WRECKAGE ON SCENE.
+1. DAUPHIN ISLAND WRECK LIGHT WR1 (LLNR 34190) AID IS DESTROYED WITH TEMPORARY LIGHTED BUOY SET ON STATION.
 MARINERS ARE REQUESTED TO TRANSIT THE AREA WITH CAUTION.

 BT